sindresorhus/gulp-mocha/readme.md

 > Run [Mocha](http://visionmedia.github.io/mocha/) tests

-*Keep in mind that this is just a thin wrapper around Mocha and your issue is most likely something with Mocha itself.*
+*Keep in mind that this is just a thin wrapper around Mocha and your issue is most likely with Mocha.*

 ## Install